SurajNakhale/conet/Readme.md

-# Shift
+# Connect

 Real-time room-based chat application powered by WebSockets and TypeScript.

 ## About

-Shift is a real-time room-based chat application built with React, TypeScript, and WebSockets.
+Connect is a real-time room-based chat application built with React, TypeScript, and WebSockets.
 Users can create or join chat rooms and exchange messages instantly through persistent WebSocket connections.
 The project focuses on low-latency communication, scalable room management, and a clean modern user experience.

 ## Tech Stack